 8 (d) "Men and women are still not treated equally in the UK."

-Ougstion In your answer you should refer to Christianity.
-Answer Mark Question Number Allswei Mark 8 (d) AO2 Indicative content 6 Reasons for supporting this statement could be: Some Christians do not allow women to be priests Many more men hold positions of power Women are more likely to stay at home to look after children than men are Reasons for not supporting this statement could be: Legally men and women must be paid equally for the same work Politically men and women are equal Men and women can be priests in the Church of England Other approaches are possible and must be marked according to the levels.
-If you are unsure of the validity of an answer, it must be sent to review.
-Award marks as follows: Candidates who do not refer to Christianity in either (i) or (ii) cannot go beyond 3 marks for the whole of (d). (i) Own opinion 1 mark for • a simple reason 2 marks for • a developed reason • or two simple reasons 3 marks for • three simple reasons • a simple reason and a developed reason • or two developed reasons • or a fully developed reason (ii) Why some people may disagree with their opinion 1 mark for a simple reason 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons a simple reason and a developed reason or two developed reasons or a fully developed reason
+In your answer you should refer to Roman Catholic Christianity.

+Question Number Answer Mark

+8 (d) Indicative content 6

+AO2 Reasons for supporting this statement could be:

+The Catholic Church does not allow women to become

+priests

+Many more men hold positions of power Women are more likely to stay at home to look after.

+Women are more likely to stay at home to look after children than men are

+Reasons for not supporting this statement could be:

+Legally men and women must be paid equally for the

+same work

+Politically men and women are equal Mon and women can be printed in the Church of England

+Men and women can be priests in the Church of England

+Other approaches are possible and must be marked according

+to the levels.
+If you are unsure of the validity of an answer, it

+must be sent to review.

+Award marks as follows:

+Candidates who do not refer to Roman Catholic Christianity in

+either (i) or (ii) cannot go beyond 3 marks for the whole of (d).

+(i) Own opinion

+1 mark for

+a simple reason

+2 marks for

+a developed reasonor two simple reasons

+3 marks for

+three simple reasons

+a simple reason and a developed reason

+or two developed reasons

+or a fully developed reason

+(ii) Why some people may disagree with their opinion

+1 mark for

+a simple reason2 marks for

+a developed reason

+or two simple reasons

+3 marks for

+three simple reasons

+a simple reason and a developed reason

+or two developed reasons

+or a fully developed reason